Best Tasting Coffee Syrup (and Flavoring) in 2023

 Tate & Lyle is a cool company, mostly because they’re certified Fairtrade, sustainable, and global.
 They use pure cane sugar, which I prefer over other types of sugar, and they’ve been handling in pure cane sugar for 150 years.

-If syrup is on your radar because you want flavored beverages, then do I have some suggestions for you, buddy.
+If you're looking for the best coffee syrup because you want flavored beverages, then we have some great recommendations for you.

 DaVinci is the not-so-new kid on the block that they won’t stop calling “freshman.”
 The brand is young compared to some of its competitors, like Torani, but it’s still been holding its own since 1989.
 Made with pure cane sugar and fat-free, the classic caramel even features a slightly burnt taste for that authentic feel.